+(f) Findings

-- (f) Findings - (i) Upon conclusion of the investigation, HR will conduct a meeting with the complainant and respondent separately to provide a verbal outcome of the investigation will include a finding as to whether there is suffi-
+- (i) Upon conclusion of the investigation, HR will conduct a meeting with the complainant and respondent separately to provide a verbal outcome of the investigation will include a finding as to whether there is sufficient information, by a preponderance of the evidence, to support a finding that the respondent(s) engaged in the alleged harassment in violation of this policy. - (ii) If HR issues a finding of violation, HR will construct a letter that will include recommended action items, which may include, but are not limited to: (a) a directive to stop any ongoing discriminatory, harassing and/or retaliatory behavior/practices; (b) disciplinary or other corrective action be taken against the respondent and/or others; (c) relief be granted to the complainant, such as accommodations, reinstatement, hiring, reassignment, promotion, training, back pay or other compensation and/or benefits (specific remedies shall be fact-specific to each complaint); and/or (d) other proactive measures, such as targeted training or education.

-- (ii) If HR issues a finding of violation, HR will construct a letter that will include recommended action items, which may include, but are not limited to: (a) a directive to stop any ongoing discriminatory, harassing and/or retaliatory behavior/practices; (b) disciplinary or other corrective action be taken against the respondent and/or others; (c) relief be granted to the complainant, such as accommodations, reinstatement, hiring, reassignment, promotion, training, back pay or other compensation and/or benefits (specific remedies shall be fact-specific to each complaint); and/or (d) other proactive measures, such as targeted training or education. - (9) Administrative review - (a) HR retains discretion to conduct an administrative review into allegations of harassment or discriminatory conduct, in absence of a formal complaint.
-In determining whether to initiate an administrative review of allegations harassment or discrimination, HR will consider all known information, including: (1) the nature and the severity of the allegations; (2) whether the allegations are amenable to resolution through other channels, such as human resources intervention; (3) the history of prior complaints regarding the same individuals, department and/or area; (4) the expressed wishes, if known, of the affected individual(s); and (5) any other pertinent information. - (b) Administrative reviews will include interviewing witnesses and reviewing pertinent documents and will normally be concluded within 60 business days.
+(9) Administrative review

+(a) HR retains discretion to conduct an administrative review into allegations of harassment or discriminatory conduct, in absence of a formal complaint.
+In determining whether to initiate an administrative review of allegations harassment or discrimination, HR will consider all known information, including: (1) the nature and the severity of the allegations; (2) whether the allegations are amenable to resolution through other channels, such as human resources intervention; (3) the history of prior complaints regarding the same individuals, department and/or area; (4) the expressed wishes, if known, of the affected individual(s); and (5) any other pertinent information.

+(b) Administrative reviews will include interviewing witnesses and reviewing pertinent documents and will normally be concluded within 60 business days.
 This timeframe may be extended for good cause and any recommended action items will be presented to the College's Legal Counsel.
-The same level of confidentiality applicable in complaint investigations will apply to administrative reviews. - (10) Obligation to provide truthful information
+The same level of confidentiality applicable in complaint investigations will apply to administrative reviews.

+(10) Obligation to provide truthful information